Invariant formula of the determinant of a Heisenberg representation: Introduction

 \section{\textbf{Introduction}}

-Let $G$ be a finite group and $\rho$ be a Heisenberg representation of $G$.
-Let $Z$ be the scalar group for $\rho$ and $H$ be a maximal isotropic subgroup of $G$ for $\rho$.
-Let $\chi_H$ be a linear character of $H$ which is an extension of the central character $\chi_Z$ of $\rho$.
-Then we know that $\rho=\mathrm{Ind}_{H}^{G}\chi_H$.
-The main aim of this article is to give an invariant formula for:
+Let $G$ be a finite group and $\rho$ be a Heisenberg representation of $G$, that is an irreducible representation of the two-step nilpotent factor group $G/C^3(G)$. (cf. Subsection 2.1.)
+Let $Z$ be the scalar group for $\rho$ and $H$ be any maximal isotropic subgroup of $G$ for $\rho$ (in the sense of Remark \ref{Remark 2.2}(i) below).
+The central character $\chi_\rho:Z\to\bbC^\times$ of $\rho$ is then extendible to a linear character $\chi_H$ of $H$ and for any choice of $(H,\chi_H)$ we have:

-In other words, we will show that this formula is independent of the choice of the maximal isotropic subgroup $H$ because the maximal isotropic subgroups are not unique.
-From Gallagher's result (cf. Theorem \ref{Theorem Gall}) we know that

-Therefore for explicit computation of determinant of Heisenberg representation $\rho$, we first need to compute the transfer map $T_{G/H}$.

-Now let $\rho=(Z,\chi_\rho)$ be a Heisenberg representation of $G$.
-Then from the definition of Heisenberg representation we have